 4. Create an engagement strategy.

-Now that you have a great value proposition in hand, you’ll need to develop a strong strategy to actually engage with your potential customers.
+Now that you have a great value proposition in hand, you’ll need to develop a strong strategy actually to engage with your potential customers.

 To effectively achieve this goal, you’ll need to create a plan and list the activities you’ll take along the way.
 These activities should correspond to the sales funnel (which we’ll soon go through in more detail).